avrebarra/gudlock/README.md

 ## Summary
 Add centralised lock support in NodeJS.
-Basically, a lock that just works, it's using TCP communication underneath.
-Leveraging NodeJS Promise.
+Underneath, its a simple lock system using TCP communication.
+Also on Promise.
+Good luck!

 This made to tackles:
 - I can't f$%W! (frankly) use Redis